iclementine/libtriton_jit/README.md

 ## how to build

-1. activate a python virtual environment where torch is installed
+1. Activate a python virtual environment where torch is installed;
-2. mkdir build & cd build
-3. cmake -DCMAKE_PREFIX_PATH=`python3 -c 'import torch;print(torch.utils.cmake_prefix_path)'` ..
+2. Configure & Generate build system: specify which python root to use, we would use the torch installed within it.
+  command: `cmake -S . -B build -DPython_ROOT="$(which python)/../.."`
+3. Build: `cmake --build build --parallel`

 ## how to use

+1. via find_package
+2. via FetchContent